openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 Reference Implementation
 ************************

 A proof of concept has already been created demonstrating how Webpack module federation works with two Open edX micro-frontends based on the frontend-template-application.
-The POC has several shared libraries (``react``, ``react-dom``, and ``@openedx/paragon``), and loads a React component module from a guest MFE into the page of a host MFE.
-It supports hot module replacement during development, and runs on the two MFEs' `webpack-dev-server` instances.
+The POC has several shared libraries (``react``, ``react-dom``, and `paragon <paragon_>`_), and loads a React component module from a guest MFE into the page of a host MFE.
+It supports hot module replacement during development, and runs on the two MFEs' ``webpack-dev-server`` instances.

 The POC repositories can be found here: